elaforge/karya/doc/overview.md

 "playing" the output, e.g. scheduling MIDI messages with the MIDI driver or calling lilypond.

-There are a few auxiliary programs:
+The main program is called `seq`, but there are a few auxiliary programs:

-- LogView - Logview is a separate program that formats log output.
+- logview - `logview` is a separate program that formats log output.
 The karya GUI doesn't have a place for global information, so logview serves this purpose too.
 When log messages display stack traces, you can click on them to highlight their positions in the score.
 'LogView.LogView'.

-- browser (Instrument) - This is a simple browser for the instrument database.
+- browser - This is a simple browser for the instrument database.
 To the UI and Derive layers, an instrument is just a text string, but they have quite a bit of extra information associated with them which is important to the performer.
 'Instrument.Browser'.

 - make_db - If the instruments involve expensive operations like parsing